The Wrath of the Four Horsemen, a very personal project for my after-work alter ego.

 I abstracted my knowledge, experiences, fragments of memory, hopes and fears, and blended them with my imagination to write a story that lurches between fact and fiction like a old drunkard staggering home after a skinful, expounding his theories on life to every passerby: how the dinosaurs really died out; the shocking truth as to why the Tooth Fairies have suddenly 'gone off the rails'; and a taste of what life is really like in a typical English seaside town.

-With any serious illness or trauma, there is a feeling that you're trapped in a bubble.
 Parts of the story try to interpret the absurdity of the world through the eyes of someone who was existing outside the normal flow of life.
+With any serious illness or trauma, there is a feeling of being trapped in a bubble and, especially when on medication such as morphine, the boundaries between real life and imagination can be hard to distinguish.

 Read more about the book: Algie Kreake: A Special Personal Project